vjvishal8386/expense_be/DEPLOYMENT_GUIDE.md

 ---

+## Note on bcrypt / passlib compatibility

+We pin `bcrypt==3.2.2` in `requirements.txt` because some newer `bcrypt` releases changed how version metadata is exposed which caused `passlib.handlers.bcrypt` to fail when trying to read the bcrypt version at runtime.
+If you upgrade `bcrypt` or `passlib` in future, verify the registration/password hashing flows locally and in CI.

 ## 🎯 Best Free Options (Comparison)

 | Platform | Backend | Database | Auto-Deploy | Sleep Time | Best For |